amyyyyphan/CMPE295-Waymo-Data-Conversion-and-Evaluation-Metric/README.md

-# Instructions for converting Waymo dataset into KITTI format
+# Instructions for converting Waymo dataset into KITTI format and computing LET_mAP metrics

+## Instructions to convert Waymo dataset into KITTI format on SJSU HPC system

-## References
+### References
 The instructions are based on these links:

 * [Prerequisites](https://github.com/open-mmlab/mmdetection3d/blob/main/docs/en/get_started.md): Provides the instructions on how to prepare the conda environment